autogluon/autogluon/docs/tutorials/multimodal/object_detection/detection_load_predictor.md

 ```

 After the predictor is loaded, you can do the evaluation, prediction,
 or finetune it on another dataset.
-Note the loaded predictor is saved at the same path
+But note the loaded predictor is saved at the same path
-and the save operation will overwrite the previous one.
+and the save operation in finetuning will overwrite the previous checkpoint.

 ### Other Examples